 The following events occurred in less than 1% of subjects:

-Special senses: eyes blurred, burning, light sensitive, swollen, aching, strained; ears "clogged", aching, tinnitus.
+Eyes-blurred, burning, light sensitive, swollen, aching, strained; ears-“clogged,” aching, tinnitus.

-Post-Marketing Experience: Data collected from post-marketing use of REVIA (naltrexone) show that most events usually occur early in the course of drug therapy and are transient.
-It is not always possible to distinguish these occurences from those signs and symptoms that may result from a withdrawal syndrome.
-Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, elevations in liver enzymes or bilirubin, hepatic function abnormalities or hepatitis, palpitations, myalgia, anxiety, confusion, emphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, and vision abnormalities.
+Data collected from postmarketing use of REVIA show that most events usually occur early in the course of drug therapy and are transient.
+It is not always possible to distinguish these occurrences from those signs and symptoms that may result from a withdrawal syndrome.
+Events that have been reported include anorexia, asthenia, chest pain, fatigue, headache, hot flushes, malaise, changes in blood pressure, agitation, dizziness, hyperkinesia, nausea, vomiting, tremor, abdominal pain, diarrhea, palpitations, myalgia, anxiety, confusion, euphoria, hallucinations, insomnia, nervousness, somnolence, abnormal thinking, dyspnea, rash, increased sweating, vision abnormalities, and idiopathic thrombocytopenic purpura.

 Read the entire FDA prescribing information for Revia (Naltrexone) »